 Q: How much does camp cost?

-A: Through an annual grant from The Moyer Foundation and through the generous support of local corporations, foundations, individuals and other area organizations as well as community volunteers, Camp Erin Lincoln is free to all campers.
+A: Through an annual grant from Eluna and through the generous support of local corporations, foundations, individuals and other area organizations as well as community volunteers, Camp Erin Lincoln is free to all campers.

 Q: Who can attend Camp Erin Lincoln?

-A: Any child between the ages of 6 to 17 who has experienced the death of someone close to them may attend Camp Erin Lincoln.
+A: Any child between the ages of 6 to 17 who has experienced the death of someone significant to them may attend Camp Erin Lincoln.
 Potential campers will be required to fill out an application form containing personal, bereavement and medical information.
 Because we want to ensure the best possible experience for every Camp Erin participant, each application will be reviewed in detail and may include an interview before the application process is complete.
 Due to the large number of applicants expected, campers will be selected on a first come, first serve basis.
 Campers who have not attended in the past will be considered before returning campers are accepted.

 Q: What activities do campers participate in throughout the weekend?

 A: Children grieve in many ways.
 They require physical activity as well as emotional outlets, coping skills and community-building to cope with loss.
 The goal of Camp Erin is to help normalize the grief process for all campers.
-It will provide a safe method and place where children can grieve with other children who have experienced a loss.
+It will provide a safe method and place where children can grieve with other children who have experienced a death loss.
 There will be ample activities for children of all ages and abilities.
-Camp activities may include the following: sharing, music, arts & crafts, ropes course, luminaries, nature walks, storytelling.
+Camp activities may include sharing, music, arts and crafts, ropes course, luminaries, nature walks, storytelling.

 Q: What is the camp location and dates for this year?